DylanMeeus/springboot_jwt_blog/_posts/2016-06-08-firebase-authentication-with-firebase-3.0-and-auth0-integration.markdown

 ---
 layout: post
-title: "Firebase 3.0 SDK with Auth0 Integration"
+title: "Firebase Authentication with the Firebase 3.0 SDK and Auth0 Integration"
 description: "Build a serverless Firebase app using the new Firebase 3.0 SDK.
-Extend the app by letting Auth0 handle user authentication."
+Secure your app with Firebase authentication and learn about custom authentication through Auth0."
-date: 2016-06-07 08:30
+date: 2016-06-08 08:30
 author:
   name: "Ado Kukic"
   url: "https://twitter.com/kukicadnan"